-Under the Post-9/11 GI Bill®, individuals who have served on active duty for at least 90 days on or after September 11, 2001 receive tuition and fees not to exceed the capped costs set for private institutions of higher education.
-They also receive a monthly basic allowance for housing (BAH) based upon one-half the national average and a yearly stipend (up to $125 per class not to exceed $1,000 annually) to supplement the cost of books.
+Under the Post-9/11 GI Bill ®, individuals who have served on active duty for at least 90 days on or after September 11, 2001 receive tuition and fees not to exceed the capped costs set for private institutions of higher education.
+They also receive a monthly basic allowance for housing (BAH) based upon one-half the national average and a yearly stipend ($125 per 3 credit hour class not to exceed $1,000 annually) to supplement the cost of books.
 Tuition is paid directly to Saint Leo University.
 BAH and book stipends are paid directly to the student.
-The percentage rate (40%, up to 100%) paid is based on the accumulated time served after September 11, 2001.
-For more information on the Post 9/11 GI Bill®, visit https://www.benefits.va.gov/gibill/.
+The percentage rate (50%, up to 100%) paid is based on the accumulated time served after September 11, 2001.
+For more information on the Post 9/11 GI Bill®, visit www.benefits.va.gov/gibill/.

 Yellow Ribbon Program

 To assist students whose tuition and fees exceed the capped amount, the Post-9/11 GI Bill® has an additional provision called the Yellow Ribbon Program.
 Under this voluntary program, Saint Leo University has entered into an agreement with the VA to help fund the additional expenses for eligible students.
 You must be eligible for Post-9/11 at 100% to also be eligible for the Yellow Ribbon Program.
-For more information on the Yellow Ribbon program, visit https://www.vets.gov/education/gi-bill/yellow-ribbon/.
+For more information on the Yellow Ribbon program, visit the Yellow Ribbon program page.

 Chapter 31: Veteran Readiness

 For Post 9/11 GI Bill® (Ch 33) students and VA Veteran Readiness and Employment (Ch 31) students, our tuition policy complies with 38 USC 3679(e) which means Post 9/11 and Veteran Readiness and Employment students will not be charged or otherwise penalized due to a delay in VA tuition and fee payments.
-For eligibility consideration, a Post 9/11 GI Bill student must submit a VA Certificate of Eligibility (COE) and a Veteran Readiness Student must provide a VAF 28-1905 form.
+For eligibility consideration, a Post 9/11 GI Bill student must submit a VA Certificate of Eligibility (COE) and a Veteran Readiness Student must have an authorization in the Tungsten portal.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at www.benefits.va.gov/gibill.